orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 - `save-final`: validate and save to the db
 - `save-draft`: save to the db without validating
 - `send`: validate and send to a service
+- `close`: navigate to the URL specified by `oxf.fr.detail.close.uri` or, if not specified, to the summary page
+    *NOTE: The button in fact navigates to a page, but doesn't just close the current window/tab, as there is no cross-browser way to do this.*

 In fact all buttons can do the same tasks if they are configured appropriately!
 But by default the buttons above are preconfigured to do different tasks, for convenience.